dilled/BooksBackend/README.md

 Local Server is listening on http://localhost:9000

-Server can be tested also https://booksbackend.azurewebsites.net
+Server can be tested also against https://booksbackend.azurewebsites.net

 ## Prerequisites